ALAO Procedures Manual

 - The winner will be asked to contribute an article for the June issue of the ALAO Newsletter about the Legislative Day experience.

-- The scholarship of $1,500.00 helps support a student enrolled in an ALA-accredited MLS program who exemplifies the qualities needed to ensure a diverse library workforce.
+- ALAO values diversity in its membership, in the profession, and in future library professionals.
+For that reason, we offer a $1,500 scholarship to a promising student enrolled in an ALA-accredited MLS program who exemplifies the qualities needed to ensure a diverse library workforce.
 The scholarship will be applied directly to the recipient's bursar account for tuition at his or her academic institution.
+The financial aid package for the recipient may be reduced as a consequence of receiving this award.

 - The ALAO Diversity Student Scholarship recipient will be announced at the ALAO annual conference and will receive a complimentary registration for ALAO's Annual Conference, along with at least one year of mentorship from a selected ALAO Board Member.